dalong0514/readnotes/20200106计算原文/2020121Full-Stack-Vuejs2-and-Laravel5/2020121Full-Stack-Vuejs2-0801.md

 Vuex is an NPM package that can be installed from the command line:

     $ npm i --save-dev vuex

 We will put our Vuex configuration into a new module file store.js:

     $ touch resources/assets/js/store.js

 We need to import Vuex in this file and, like Vue Router, install it with Vue.use.
-This gives special properties to Vue that make it compatible with Vuex, such as allowing components to access the store via this.$store.
+This gives special properties to Vue that make it compatible with Vuex, such as allowing components to access the store via this.\$store.

 resources/assets/js/store.js: